JoaoLages/diffusers-interpret/README.md

     )
 ```

-`output` will have all the properties that were presented for `StableDiffusionImg2ImgPipeline`.
+`output` will have all the properties that were presented for `StableDiffusionImg2ImgPipeline` and `StableDiffusionPipeline`.
 The only difference is that we can now see the masked part of the image:
 ```python
 output.input_saliency_map.show()